01 of 08

 02 of 08

-A number of excellent tutorials for making terrain types of trees are available online.
-My favorites, due their practicality and ease of construction, can be seen online at a site run by The Kamloopian Steve Delaney, who builds very detailed gaming terrains from simple materials.
+Many excellent tutorials for making terrain types of trees are available online.
+Some, due to their practicality and ease of construction, can be seen on The Kamloopian site, run by Steve Delaney, who builds detailed gaming terrains from simple materials.
 His information on building terrain is well worth watching, especially his many simple ways of making realistic trees.Continue to 3 of 8 below.

 03 of 08